 AMP allows content to be more on-demand than ever.
 Nothing turns users away faster from your mobile site than slow-loading content.
 AMP isn’t only the future of mobile search, it’s the future of all search.
 As the amount of content on the web continues to grow, so does the need for ridiculously fast load times.

 Google continues to grow and evolve, and the driving force behind most of their changes is to better serve their users.
-When you understand all of the recent changes and how they impact your PPC and SEO, you can better serve your customers, too.
+When you understand all of the recent changes and how they impact your PPC marketing and SEO marketing, you can better serve your customers, too.
+Talk to our digital agency in Lancaster, PA for more information or if you'd like to try digital marketing for your small business.